Malika Handa: Professional life

-Malika began to play chess when she was 15 years.
-She developed a passion for the game and she soon began to outplay her peers.
+Handa began to play chess when she was 15 years.
 She has won the national deaf chess championship six times.
-She has faced a lot of problems in her professional life and the biggest problem of all was the lack of aid from government.
+She has faced a lot of problems in her professional life; the biggest problem was the lack of aid from government.
 In the past nine years of playing, she has won more titles than those who have been playing for longer.
 She is the only woman from Punjab to have represented the state nine times in national championships.
 She has won one gold and two silvers in world deaf chess championship and as well as in Asian deaf chess championship.